Classical Einstein-Langevin Equation and Proposed Applications: Further Directions

 \section{Further Directions}

+Here, our purpose has been to establish the formalism theoretically and state few basic consequences of including the effects of fluctuations of the classical stress tensor.
+Further developments are planned in upcoming articles, where we would attempt complete solutions of the classical Einstein Langevin equation and the behavior of the perturbations (and their correlations) at critical phases of a collapsing star using appropriate equation of state to get solutions of the Einstein Langevin equation on similar lines.
+We suspect drastically changing behaviour of the correlations of perturbations to show up at few of these critical points of collapse in a dynamical framework modeled by a similar Einstein Langevin equation.
+We would also attempt to analyse the growth or decay of these perturbations in the dynamical model of a star and related issues.

-Though the framework here is inspired by semiclassical stochastic gravity, classical Brownian motion developments should be looked upon for the first principles.
-It may be interesting to see if, general relativity in this domain(statistical), would have at the fundamental level a much richer structure and content, than the theory of Brownian motion in Newtonian Physics.
+It may be interesting to see if, general relativity in this domain(statistical), would have at the fundamental level a much richer structure and content, than the theory of stochastic processes in Newtonian Physics.
 This can be expected, due to curved spacetime here, which gets coupled to matter.
-There is indication towards this, from certain domains where we see the effect of underlying geometry of space as that in fractal structures, which come up in a very interesting way \cite{seemaadg}.
+There is indication towards this from other areas, where we see the effect of underlying geometry of space as that in fractal structures, which come up in a very interesting way \cite{seemaadg}.
 One can seek to analyse the Einstein Langevin equation in terms of Markovian or Non-Markovian criteria, in addition to the background spacetime stucture affecting the same.